mckinziebrandon/TensorflowNotebooks/_posts/MNIST-Early-Stop-TFContrib.md

----
-title: Solution for Simple Early Stopping with TFLearn
+# Now Trying with TFLearn
-layout: post
----

 ## It Works!
 Here's How.